Barcelona Home Hunter · Neighborhood Guide

 Any deal-breaker red flags?

-I’m buying from abroad—what admin first?
+I’m buying from abroad — what admin should I handle first?